-At 7:00 pm ET on Friday, July 31, we will gather for our closing ceremony, which will mark the end of our program and recognize the hard work everyone has put in over the last two weeks.
-We’ll hear from guest speakers as well as student-selected presenters, and get a last chance to come together as a group to celebrate our accomplishments.
+On our last day together as a group, we will gather for our closing ceremony.
+We’ll hear from guest speakers as well as student-selected presenters and get a last chance to come together as a group to celebrate our accomplishments, recognize the hard work everyone has put in over the previous two weeks, and mark the end of our program.
 This year, we hope to include our student speeches (with the speaker's permission) in the Tufts COVID-19 Documentation Project so they can live on in Tufts Digital Archives!

 Note: if you live internationally, we are not responsible if the materials we mail are delayed (which we will try to avoid) or held in customs.